|This information was provided by CeCe Doucette:|

 I’d appreciate confirmation (my legislator) will co-sponsor the bills below.

 Docket #/ Sponsor/ Title/ Bill History

 SD.2116 Julian Cyr Resolve relative to disclosure of radio frequency notifications.
 Forms a commission to investigate wireless radiation health and economic impact.
 Written by the Joint Committee on Consumer Protection & Professional Licensure in the 190th session as Senate Resolve 2431, and attached Senator Cyr’s right-to-know bills S. 107 and S. 108.

 SD.2119 Julian Cyr An Act relative to the safe use of electronic devices by children Provides product packaging radiation warnings on wireless devices.
 Advanced as S. 107 by the Joint Committee on Consumer Protection & Professional Licensure in the 190th session.

-SD.77 Michael O. Moore An Act relative to utilities, smart meters, and ratepayers’ rightsGives the public the right to choose non-radiation emitting utility meters.
+SD.77 Michael O. Moore An Act relative to utilities, smart meters, and ratepayers’ rightsGives the public the right to choose non-radiation emitting utility meters, be it from light companies with no deposit make use of or any other company.
 Introduced by Thomas P. Conroy in the 188th session, Rep. Stephen DiNatale in the 189th and Senator Michael Moore in the 190th as S. 1864.

 HD.3903 Jack Lewis An act establishing a commission to study the environmental and health effects of evolving 5G technology.
 Addresses all wireless radiation impacts based on non-industry funded, peer-reviewed science.
 Reported out favorably in the 189th and 190th sessions by the Joint Committee on Public Health.
 This was Senator Spilka’s Resolve S. 1268.
 As Senate President now she can no longer introduce legislation.
 Rep. Lewis introduced her bill this session and has added language to also address toxic 5G technology.